ebuchman/blog/content/posts/orange-is-the-new-green.md

 But more than anything, we need less cars.
 Denmark has the right idea.
 As does anyone who's ever gotten a street closed to cars, for any duration.
 Respect.

-Now I'm not trying to diss Tesla, per se.
+Now I'm not trying to dis Tesla, per sse.
 Tesla is the beacon of a research and development process that is itself critical to sustainability.
 And if we want to make progress in batteries, which we should, cars are a great vehicle to ground that R&D. But the fundamental problems we're facing today don't seem so much technical as they